ENO Down-filled Hammock Quilts Reviewed

 On one night, I didn’t shake the Blaze very well and I began to feel a cold spot on my back.
 This troubled me because the temperature was in the mid-40s°F (5°C), well within the comfort rating, but I guessed what the problem might be.
 I got out and shook the quilt and positioned the down better and went back to bed without any more issues.

 One advantage of a full-length quilt like the Blaze that has equally-sized baffles is that I can shift the down to achieve a sort of “overstuff” effect.
 For example, as it got colder, I can shift more insulation into the middle of the quilt to give the highest loft around my torso where I need it and less under my legs and feet where I don’t.
-This proved to be an effective way to make this quilt perform past its stated temperature rating and get us down to the 20s°F (-7°C)1.
+This proved to be an effective way to make this quilt perform past its stated temperature rating and get us down to the 20s°F (-7°C)[1.
+This technique can be used on any similarly-built down-filled quilt.].

 Ignitor Top Quilt